 \subsection{Limits and colimits in a category}

-Let $\mcC$ be a category, $I$ be an indexing category (which just means a category that we're about to use as the indexing category for a diagram), and $D\taking I\to\mcC$ an $I$-shaped diagram (which just means a functor).
+Let $\mcC$ be a category, let $I$ be an indexing category (which just means that $I$ is a category that we're about to use as the indexing category for a diagram), and let $D\taking I\to\mcC$ an $I$-shaped diagram (which just means a functor).
 It is in relation to this setup that we can discuss the limit or colimit.
 In general the limit of a diagram $D\taking I\to\mcC$ will be a $I\lcone$ shaped diagram $\lim D\taking I\lcone\to\mcC$.
 In the case of products $I=\ul{2}$ and $I\lcone=\Star_2$ looks like a span (see Example \ref{ex:stars}).
-But out of all the $I\lcone$-shaped diagrams, which is the product of $D$?
+But out of all the $I\lcone$-shaped diagrams, which is the limit of $D$?
 Answer: the one with the universal ``gateway" property, see Remark \ref{rem:gateway}.